-Can I get a home phone without a credit check?
+Can I get broadband without a credit check?

-"I HAVE a bad credit history, but I need a new home phone service.
+"I HAVE a bad credit history, but I want to get broadband at home as well as a home phone line.
 Which providers don't require a credit check?"

 There are really only two options for people who don't want to submit to a credit check: BT and Direct Save.

 BT Basic, which we look at in more detail here, is a low cost service enabling people on certain benefits to access phone services.